 It is often the case that data is transferred along with control information.
-We, therefore, require two additional definitions:
+We, merefore, require two additional definitions:

-- N protocol-data-unit ((N)-PDU): information exchanged between peer entities, which consist of control information as well as user data; - N-interface-data-unit: information exchanged between an (N + 1) entity and an (N) entity across a SAP, which consists of control information as well as user-data.
+- (N) protocol-data-unit ((N)-PDU): information exchanged between peer entities, which consist of control information as well as user data; - (N)-interface-data-unit: information exchanged between an (N + 1) entity and an (N) entity across a SAP, which consists of control information as well as user-data.

-An (N) protocol (governing communication between peer entities) specifies the set of PUs.
-It is from this set that an entity selects a relevant PDU to transfer control related and possibly data.
-On the other hand, a description of services does not related specification of the set of interface-data-units.
-Instead, it is recognised that related and (N) entity is across an related within an open system.
-It is, therefore, not subject to standardisation within OSL.
-The definition of these information types is included within the OSI Reference Hodel to distinguish these from (N) service-data-units.
+An (N) protocol (governing communication between peer entities) specifies the set of PDUs.
+It is from this set that an entity selects a relevant PDU to transfer control nformation and possibly data.
+On the other hand, a description of services does not nclude specification of the set of interface-data-units.
+Instead, it is recognised that nclude specification between an (N + 1) entity and an (N) entity is across an nterface within an open system.
+It is, therefore, not subject to standardisation within OSI.
+The definition of these information types is included within the OSI Reference Model to distinguish these from (N) service-data-units.

 An (N) service-data-unit ((N)-SDU) is interface-data whose identity is preserved from one and of a connection to the other.
 It is immaterial how an (N)-SDU is exchanged between a pair of (N + 1) entity and (N) entity, as long as boundaries between SDUs are preserved.
-In fact, an SDU may well be exchanged in one or more interface-data, or a sumber of SDUs may be exchanged within an interface-data.
+In fact, an SDU may well be exchanged in one or more interface-data, or a number of SDUs may be exchanged within an interface-data.
 (Also note that SDUs only contain data.)

 There may be occasions when an (N + 1) entity may wish to communicate a small mount of data on a priority basis.
 This need is well recognised within OSI.
-As such a layer may provide expedited data transfer service.
-Such a service accepts an (N)expedited-service-data-unit ((N)-expedited-SDU) and transfers it over a connection possibly on a priority basis.
-The (N) layer may not be in a position to guarantee its delivery within a pre-specified time delay.
+As such a may provide expedited data transfer service.
+Such a service accepts an (N)expedited-service-data-unit ((N)-expedited-SDU) and transfers it over a connection pessibly on a priority basis.
+The (N) layer may not be in a position to guarantee its the original provide time delay.
 It does, however, ensure that an (N)expedited-SDU will not be delivered after any subsequent SDU or expedited-SDU.

 Recall that a layer provides a service that enables communicating (N + 1) entities to exchange data, in fact, (N + 1)-PDUs.
 An (N + 1) entity hands over an (N + 1)-PDU to the supporting (N) entity at the (N) SAP in the form of an (N)-SDU.
 This SDU is delivered to remote (N + 1) entity at a corresponding SAP.
-The manner in which such an SDU gets communicated across is, of course, governed by the protocol operating between the two

-The sending (N) entity treats this as user-data and forms an (N)-PDU by ending to it the relevant protocol-control-information as dictated by the protocol. mapping of (N + 1)-PDU onto an SDU and of an SDU onto a PDU is illustrated in 2.9(a).
-Therein, we have assumed that neither segmentation, blocking, nor maternation is performed.
-Other forms of mapping are discussing in the remaining of this section.
+The manner in which such an SDU gets entities.
+The sending (N) entity treats this as user-data and forms an (N)-PDU by appending to it the relevant protocol-control-information as dictated by the protocol.
+This mapping of (N + 1)-PDU onto an SDU and of an SDU onto a PDU is illustrated in Figure 2.9(a).
+Therein, we have assumed that neither segmentation, blocking, nor concatenation is performed.
+Other forms of mapping are discussing in the remaining part of this section.